luispedro/talk-scientific-communication/talk.md

 ## Narrative

-- Tell a _story_, but it's **a scientific story**.
-- It does not need to be the real story of the research process (_we read paper X, so thought about hypothesis Y_...).
-- It is about how the slides follow and build upon each other.
+Tell a story.
+This does not mean _the real story of how you got to the results_.
+That can be interesting and is one way to do it, but not always the best.
+What is meant by _story_ is _a **scientific story**_, namely it means that there are natural, logical, transitions between slides and not just one thing after another.

 ---